ISSA Nutritionist Study Guide

 Nervous tissue

-This broad category encompasses the cells of the nervous system that control the movement of the body and the function of the body.
+This broad category encompasses the nervous system cells that control the body’s movement and function.

-The cells in these tissues are going to be nerve cells and neuroglial cells.
+The cells in these tissues will be nerve cells and neuroglial cells.

-The nerve cells are often known as neurons, and they allow for signals from the brain to reach the right place in the body. they can be afferent or efferent neurons.
+The nerve cells are often known as neurons, allowing signals from the brain to reach the right place in the body.
+They can be afferent or efferent neurons.

-Neuroglial cells are found in the central nervous system, so this means both the brain and the spinal cord.
+Neuroglial cells are found in the central nervous system, which means both the brain and the spinal cord.

 The peripheral nervous system also includes nerve cells.
 These are any cells outside of the CNS.